South-Doyle High School

 South-Doyle High School is a Southern Association of Colleges and Schools' accredited high school in unincorporated Knox County, Tennessee, near Knoxville, operated by the Knox County Schools school district.

-The school community is composed of families from varied situations living in rural, urban, and suburban areas.
 The official feeder school is South-Doyle Middle School which gains students from Bonny Kate Elementary, Dogwood Elementary, Gap Creek Elementary, Mooreland Heights Elementary, Mount Olive Elementary, New Hopewell Elementary, and South Knoxville Elementary School.
 It serves areas south of the Tennessee River.

-Tim Berry is the current head principal.
-He entered into this position beginning in the 2011–2012 school year.
+Brad Carr is the current head principal.
+He began this position during the 2022-2023 school year.

 History

 South-Doyle High School shares a history with several former schools.
 Young High School was established in 1913, followed by South High School in 1952 and Doyle High School in 1967.
 In 1976, Young and South were merged to form South-Young High School.
 In 1991, Doyle and South-Young were merged, creating the current South-Doyle High School.
 The campus includes both the former Doyle High campus (now the main campus area) and the campus for the former Doyle Middle school (now the Young campus).